dss-14th/eda-repo-7/README.md

 # Stock-Trading Backtesting and Data Analysis

+### Develop profitable investment portforlio better than traditional All-weather portfolio

 In this project, we developed investment portfolio in order to secure stable funds after retirement.
-The purpose of this project is to improve profitable investment portforlio than Traditional All-weather portforlio.This project based on Data Mining and Economic statistics.
+This project based on Data Mining and Economic statistics.

-#### team: 이태헌, 김희주
+team: 이태헌, 김희주

 ### Backtesting
 * We downloaded stock trading data and extract close data.
 Then we analyzed correlation between 5 indexes and profitability & volatility.